Table of Contents

 The deployment task can take some minutes, therefore you'll have to be patient: once it's done, you'll be able to access the managed instance and configure it further, OR directly connect to it using the public IP address (screenshot below, near the top-right corner) that MS Azure will assign to it.

 However, before connecting to the SQL Server, we should definitely spend a couple more minutes to understand how we can do that from any external machine (outside MS Azure) without giving up too much in terms of security.

 Connecting to a SQL Managed Instance

-However, there are scenarios where you need to provide a public endpoint connection, for example when you need to connect to your SQL managed instance from external VMs or web farms: that’s precisely why we’ve setup a public endpoint in the previous paragraph: since we’ve done that, MS Azure provided our instance with a public IP Address that we can use to connect from outside.
-As we can see from the screenshot above , the public endpoint assigned to our sample instance corresponds to the Public IP Address 126.96.36.199.
+However, there are scenarios where you need to provide a public endpoint connection, for example when you need to connect to your SQL managed instance from external VMs or web farms: that's precisely why we've setup a public endpoint in the previous paragraph: since we've done that, MS Azure will make our SQL Managed Instance publicly accessible from the web.

 It goes without saying that, should you go for the public endpoint route, you'll open your managed instance to external threats: for that very reason, you'll have to carefully configure the inbound connection rules to minimize the risk of unauthorized access to your data.

 This task can be done by selecting the Security > Networking option from the left menu and properly configure the public endpoint, as well as retrieving the host name and TCP port.

 Right after doing that, you need to allow public endpoint traffic on the managed instance's network security group (NSG).
 In order to do that, navigate to the Overview tab and select the Virtual network/subnet link, which will take you to the Virtual network configuration page.